koen18138/NLP_emotion_detection/nlp_cia/task 11/model card.md

 #### Architecture
 Our model employs a RobertaForSequenceClassification architecture, leveraging the multilingual capabilities of RoBERTa-base.
 Key technical specifications include:

-- Base Model: RoBERTa-base (125M parameters) pretrained on GoEmotions
+- Base Model: RoBERTa-base (125M parameters) pretrained on GoEmotions.
+GoEmotions was trained on 58000 reddit comments.
+It had 27 fine grained emotions that we mapped to just 7 and the language is English (we leveraged transfer learning for Dutch)
-- Classification Head: Custom linear layer mapping 768-dimensional hidden states to 7 emotion classes
+- Classification Head: Custom linear layer mapping 768-dimensional hidden states to 7 emotion classes (neutral, sadness, fear, happiness, anger, surprise, disgust, )
 - Input Processing: WordPiece tokenization with 50,265 vocabulary size
 - Maximum Sequence Length: 256 tokens
 - Attention Mechanism: 12-layer, 12-head self-attention with 768 hidden dimensions

 #### Design Choices

-We preserved the pretrained encoder weights to maintain multilingual understanding while reinitializing the classification head for our 7-class problem.
+We preserved the pretrained encoder weights to maintain multilingual understanding while reinitializing the classification head for our classification problem.
 We did this because it would be less effecient to keep the amount of heads the same.
 We selected RoBERTa over BERT for superior performance on sentiment tasks and chose 256 token length to balance computational efficiency with capturing emotional context

 #### Purpose
-This model was developed to enable automated emotion detection in Dutch media content.
+- This model was developed to enable automated emotion detection in Dutch media content.
 We did this for our client CIA (content intelligence agency).
 Our client did not want to rely on expensive and time consuming API,s

-We wanted to provide the CIA with automated content analysis capabilities Supporting research on emotional expression in Dutch digital media Enabling emotion monitoring for possibly audience engagement metrics or emotional profiling
+- We wanted to provide the CIA with automated content analysis capabilities Supporting research on emotional expression in Dutch digital media Enabling emotion monitoring for possibly audience engagement metrics or emotional profiling